utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-curl-commands.md

     url: "https://blog.postman.com/differences-between-postman-collections-and-collection-format/"
 ---

-cURL is an efficient command line tool for making HTTP requests.
-When testing a web application or API, cURL enables you to interact directly from the command line, using a well-established syntax that's common in the community.
-If you have several cURL commands stashed in different places, you can import them into Postman.
+cURL is a popular command-line tool for making HTTP requests.
+When testing a web application or API, cURL enables you to interact directly from the command line, using a well-established syntax that's common in the API developer community.
+If you have several cURL commands in different places, you can import them into Postman.

 ## Contents